 In fact, recreation has emerged as the predominant activity on local BLM lands and national forests.
 Most data on public land use and activities is an approximation, relying heavily on field observations and the professional judgment of recreation specialists.
 It is estimated that the UFO receives around 349,000 visits per year.

 During land use planning, the BLM designates Special Recreation Management Areas (SRMAs), where recreation is the principle management focus, and funding and personnel are directed toward fulfilling the commitment to provide specific “structured” recreational opportunities.

 San Miguel River

 UFO boundary to Bedrock

-Any area not delineated as an SRMA is called an extensive recreation management area (ERMA).
-Recreation in these areas is unstructured and does not require intensive management or significant investments in trails or facilities.
-This type of custodial or “dispersed” recreation management offers little in the way of visitor services or developed recreational facilities.
+Any area not identified as an SRMA is designated as an Extensive Recreation Management Area (ERMA).
+Within ERMAs, recreation is unstructured and does not require intensive management or significant investment in trails or facilities.
+This type of custodial or “dispersed” recreation management provides minimal visitor services and few developed recreational facilities.

 No identifiable market demand for structured recreation

-Tied to identified market demand for structured recreation (i.e., activities, experiences, benefits, and the maintenance of recreation setting character)
+Tied to identified market demand for structured recreation (activities, experiences, benefits, and the maintenance of recreation setting character)

 Reactive & Custodial